Not surprisingly, given its huge rainforest and mountainous terrain, Koh Chang has an abundance of waterfalls.

 Kai Bae, free

-A rarely visited waterfalls sits in the valley behind Kai Bae Beach and it is an easy enough thirty minute walk or quick motorbike ride from the main street.
-A small track leads behind the 7-11 at the southern end of the village, with Sanook Sanang Resort and Kai Bae Meechai Elephant Camp on left and right respectively, before it then twists and turns its way deeper into the interior.
+The most rarely visited of the Koh Chang waterfalls sits in the valley behind Kai Bae Beach and it is an easy enough thirty minute walk or quick motorbike ride from the main street.
+Just after the 7/11 at the southern end of the village, a small track with the bar Squid Story on the corner, leads inland.
+Take this, passing Sanook Sanang Resort and Kai Bae Meechai Elephant Camp on left and right respectively.
+At the end, turn left to go down the track opposite – it’s signed for The Mount, a coffee shop perched high on the hillside above Kai Bae, complete with tremendous views.

 Return to Things to Do in Koh Chang